samboy/covid-19-html/README.md

 program can do.
 Go to https://www.samiam.org/COVID-19/ to see doubling time graphs for each and every county and state in the United States.

-# Making a webpage with graphs for each state
+# Making a webpage with doubling time graphs for each state

 Needed